Rikemannen/obsidian-sync/Journal/September 30 2025.md

 This wasnt a Lucid dream :(
 Although i did try the stuff i wouldve (last part :P)

+I also dreamt about watching those guys's new movie that they released a couple days ago (ijustwanttobecool) and it being shorter than 2 hrs.

 Anyways ima try to journal as much as possible today, cuz why not.
 This will be the longest entry i have made so far, i just know it :P

 Also, ive really been thinking about the stuff in [[Fuck it, journal²]].
 And idrk what's like stopping me or whatever.
 This shit is so hard :|